Temasek Polytechnic

-Temasek Polytechnic (TP) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.
+Temasek Polytechnic (TP) is a post-secondary education institution and statutory board under the purview of the Ministry of Education, Singapore.

-Established in 1990, TP is renowned for its law, and design programmes.
+Established in 1990, TP is renowned for its law and design programmes.
 It is also the first and only polytechnic in Singapore to offer a law programme.

 History

 1989–1995

-In June 1989, Minister for Education Tony Tan announced that a third polytechnic is being considered and in April 1990, Temasek Polytechnic was established with an initial enrolment of 735 students.
+In June 1989, Tony Tan the Minister for Education announced that a third polytechnic is being considered and in April 1990, Temasek Polytechnic was established with an initial enrolment of 735 students.
 The polytechnic originally set up at Baharuddin Vocational Institute's premises at Stirling Road and the vacated premises of Raffles Institution at Grange Road.
 Due to increased enrolment and the introduction of new courses, three more campuses at Kim Seng, Bukit Merah and Portsdown Road were acquired to house the polytechnic's student population.

 1995: Moving to a permanent location

 In September 1995, the permanent campus for Temasek Polytechnic was completed and it moved to its current location in the town of Tampines.